UnitTestBot/usvm/usvm-ml-path-selection/README.md

 - `rnnFeaturesCount` - a number of features that an RNN model returns
 - `inputJars` - jars and their packages to run tests on

-### How to modify metrics
+### How to modify the metric

-To change metrics you can change values of the `reward` property of the `ActionData` objects in the property `path` of the `FeaturesLoggingPathSelector`.
-Currently, metrics are calculated in the `remove` method.
+To modify the metric you can change values of the `reward` property of the `ActionData` objects in the property `path` of the `FeaturesLoggingPathSelector`.
+Currently, the metric is calculated in the `remove` method.

 ### Training environment